Apang20/React-Todo-App/README.md

 ## To Start This Project
--Run npm install, npm start
+- Run npm install, npm start

--Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.